mrdoob/three.js/threejs/lessons/threejs-custom-geometry.md

 {{{example url="../threejs-custom-geometry-cube-texcoords.html" }}}

-Putting that all together lets make a simple heightmap based terrain mesh.
+Putting that all together, let's make a simple heightmap based terrain mesh.

 A heightmap based terrain is where you have a 2D array of heights